 Not a bootcamp

 The Recurse Center is not a programming bootcamp.
-RC is a self-directed, educational retreat for programmers.
+RC is a self-directed, educational retreat for programmers: we do not have a curriculum, classes, or teachers.
 It’s similar to a writers retreat or work sabbatical.
-Programmers of all experience levels join us in New York to spend six or twelve weeks getting better, however they see fit.
+Programmers of all experience levels join us to spend six or 12 weeks expanding the scope of their abilities, however they see fit.

 RC is also a community of practice.
 Once you attend RC, you’re a lifetime member of an ambitious, friendly community of programmers who are focused on learning and improving.